 The following tips and guidelines come from my years of travel throughout Latin America, with and without kids.
 The trip suggestions toward the end of the post can be done independently or with a tour operator — contact us to book with one of our preferred family-friendly partners.

 After living in Ecuador for two years and traveling for work to Central and South America for 10 years, I realized that each country has its own character and rules — what applies in one country may not in another.
 However, there are a few basic tips and guidelines that can help families prepare for a trip anywhere in the region.
-I followed these when I traveled for business and on my last family vacation in Ecuador, where I traveled solo with my kids for part of the time.
+I followed these when I traveled for business and on my last family vacation in Ecuador, where I traveled alone with my kids for part of the time.

 The first question I ask when traveling anywhere is, “Is it safe to use the taxis?”
 In South America, the response will be immediate.
 In some countries locals will even qualify which taxis are better, or if a car from the hotel is best.
 Unlike in Europe, don’t expect all of the taxi drivers to speak English.
 Depending on the South America destination, flights from the U.S. arrive very late at night, and with kids, it’s essential to have a plan for how you’ll get to the hotel.